Why Carve a Nation into “Nowhere”? - Mount Rushmore and Granite

 7. Granite and the idea of endurance

 Granite outlasts lifetimes and dynasties.
-In Japan, it endures in castle ramparts, stone lanterns, and grave markers.
-At Rushmore, the union of a ~1 inch / 10,000 years weathering rate with a national vision created an eternal declaration carved in stone.
+In Japan, it endures in castle ramparts and stone craft.
+At Rushmore, the combination of a very slow weathering rate and a national-scale vision created something close to an “enduring declaration”—not because stone is eternal, but because it changes slowly enough to feel that way.

 *NPS 2023 Visitor Statistics: 2.43 million visitors